BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 !img("zcell_62.jpg")

-Exiting from here does send you back to the beginning, but Saphira has made returning pretty simple.
+Exiting from here does send you back to the beginning, but Saphira has made returning pretty simple as she has gotten rid of the webs.
 The dead end isn't a real dead end - if you return to the crystal dimension just before the final portal, pushing the stone to the bottom left corner will allow you to access another path across some water.
-Follow this rather straightforward path to another Anomaly!
+Follow this path to another Anomaly!

 !battle(["Lugia", :LUGIA, 0], "Dark Crystal Cavern")